On monoid graded semihereditary rings: Graded projective, injective, and flat modules

 Assume that $F$ and $E$ are $\Gamma$-graded left $R$-modules.
 It is easy to see that there exists a natural group homomorphism defined by $\Phi_{F,E}(f\otimes e)=(\Phi_{F,E})_{f\otimes e}$ in which $(\Phi_{F,E})_{f\otimes e}(x)=f(x)\cdot e$, for $f\in\sideset{^*}{_{R}}{\Hom}(F,R)$ and $e\in E$, such that for each $\alpha\in\Gamma$.
 It is easy to see that $\Phi_{-,E}:\sideset{^*}{_{R}}{\Hom}(-,R)\otimes_RE\to \sideset{^*}{_{R}}{\Hom}(-,E)$ is a natural transformation.

 \begin{theorem}(Graded version of Lazard's Theorem) Assume that $\Gamma$ is a cancelation monoid, $R=\bigoplus_{\alpha \in \Gamma}R_{\alpha}$ is a $\Gamma$-graded ring and $E$ is a $\Gamma$-graded left $R$-module.
-The following are equivalent: \begin{enumerate} \item $E$ is gr-flat. \item For all graded finitely presented left $R$-module $F$, $\Phi_{F,E}$ is isomorphism. \item For all graded finitely presented left $R$-module $F$, $\Phi_{F,E}$ is epimorphism. \item $E$ is a direct limit of finitely generated gr-free $R$-modules. \end{enumerate} \end{theorem} \begin{proof} (4)$\Rightarrow$(1) follows from Lemma \ref{flat}.
-(1)$\Rightarrow$(2) is obtained using the naturality of $\Phi_{-,E}$ as the ungraded case (see \cite[Proposition 4.18]{so00}), and (2)$\Rightarrow$(3) is trivial.
+The following are equivalent: \begin{enumerate} \item $E$ is gr-flat. \item For all graded finitely presented left $R$-module $F$, $\Phi_{F,E}$ is isomorphic. \item For all graded finitely presented left $R$-module $F$, $\Phi_{F,E}$ is epimorphic. \item $E$ is a direct limit of finitely generated gr-free $R$-modules. \end{enumerate} \end{theorem} \begin{proof} (1)$\Rightarrow$(2) is obtained using the naturality of $\Phi_{-,E}$ as the ungraded case (see \cite[Proposition 4.18]{so00}), and (2)$\Rightarrow$(3) is trivial.

 (3)$\Rightarrow$(4) Let $\mathcal{I}$, $A_i$, $B_i$, $\psi_i$, $\varphi_{ij}$ be as in Proposition \ref{8.14}, and set Assume that $i\in\mathcal{I}$.
 Then $\psi_i\in\Hom_{\varepsilon}(A_i/B_i,C/D)$ lies in the image of $\Phi_{A_i/B_i,C/D}$.
 Hence there are $\sigma_k\in\Hom_{\alpha_k}(A_i/B_i,R)$, $k=1,\ldots,n$, and homogeneous elements $\overline{y}_1,\ldots,\overline{y}_n\in C/D$, with $\deg(\overline{y}_k)=\beta_k$, $\alpha_k\beta_k=\varepsilon$, such that $\Phi_{A_i/B_i,C/D}(\Sigma_{k=1}^n\sigma_k\otimes \overline{y}_k)=\psi_i$.
 Then $\psi_i(\overline{x})=\Sigma_{k=1}^n\sigma_k(\overline{x})\overline{y}_k$.
 Define homogeneous homomorphisms $\sigma=(\sigma_1,\ldots,\sigma_n):A_i/B_i\to L$, where $L:=\bigoplus_{k=1}^nRe_k$ is gr-free with $\deg(e_k)=\beta_k$, and $\rho:L\to C/D$ by $\rho(r_1,\ldots,r_n)=\Sigma_{k=1}^nr_k\overline{y}_k$.
 Thus $\psi_i=\rho\sigma$, so by Proposition \ref{8.14}, there exist $j\in \mathcal{I}$, $j\geq i$, and a homogeneous isomorphism $\tau:L\to A_j/B_j$, for which the diagram